 Usually twice.
 The driver's hours are a factor, also the comfort of the passengers.
 Normally we will not drive any longer than 2.5 hours, and usually about 2 hours between stops.

 Yes, usually (ask us).
 Best to think of this as 'emergency only' though.
 We also know where almost all of the WCs are in London (iPhone app), and some are listed or mapped on your personal Itinerary issued on the trip.

-We strongly advise against this, and it depends on the coach company we use.
-Hot drinks are generally banned.
-Please do not put any potentially greasy bags or food or drinks on the seats.
-Please also immediately dispose of your own rubbish as the trip goes... check all around your seat.
+Usually, yes.
+But please do not put any potentially greasy bags or food or drinks on the seats.
+Please also dispose of your own rubbish as the trip goes.
 The driver reserves the right to prohibit any food or drink.

 The deposit should be paid immediately upon booking, to secure your place on the trip.
-If you don't, then the trip is usually offered to other nearby congregations to fill the unbooked places, usually after 6 weeks of local exclusive availability.
-The deposit may be refunded in full if the place is re-booked, but we reserve the right to retain all or part of it to cover any costs.
+If you don't, then the trip is usually offered to other nearby congregations to fill the unbooked places.
+The deposits may be refunded in full if the places are re-booked, but we reserve the right to retain all or part of it to cover any costs.
 This is usually worked out the day after returning from the trip.
 You can also offer your place to someone else if you are unable to go, in which case they can use your deposit.

 We advise that all refunds of DEPOSITS should be left until the day after the trip, when we know what happened altogether, to be fair to everybody involved...
 UNLESS the cancelling passenger (you) can get someone to take their place in which case of course the new person would adopt your deposit for themselves (i.e. they refund it to you).
 If you paid more than the stipulated deposit then provided you cancelled prior to the advertised deadline (usually 5 weeks prior to the trip) then the excess amount will be given back to you immediately.